gypgypgyp/CS7180LLE/README.md

 **Teammates:** Richard Zhao(Training), Oliver Fritsche(Testing), Yunpei Gu (model) **Course:** CS 7180 Advanced Perception
 **Operating System:** Linux 64, MacOS
-Include a README file that includes your name, your teammates' names (if any), which OS you used, instructions for compiling and executing your program, and whether you want to use any of your time travel days.

 ## Project Overview